sa-vear/linux-retroism/README.md

 I recommend getting versions from the `releases` page, but you can also git clone the repo if you want the latest changes at a higher risk.

-The script will take care of everything and will prompt you if you wish to create a backup of all existing config files that it would replace.
+The script will take care of everything and will create a backups of all existing config files that it would replace.

 <br>